hicder/hChat/README.md

 ## What's included

-This program contains 2 types of client: IRC client and hClient.
+This program contains 2 types of clients: IRC client and hClient.
+It also contains a server called hServer.

 ### hClient

 This client only works with hServer. hClient and hServer exchanges messages serialized by python pickle.

-## hServer
+### hServer

 This is the special type of server that only communicates with hClient.
+Like hClient, it exchanges message by python [pickle](https://docs.python.org/2/library/pickle.html).